 ‘Takikomigohan’ is a Japanese dish of Rice that is cooked with other ingredients and seasonings.
 It is commonly seasoned with Dashi and Soy Sauce.
 It is my absolute favourite Japanese dish and I often crave it.
-Today I only had Frozen Prawns, so I used Prawns.
+Today I used Prawns.
 I thought some Oil will be definitely needed, so I added Sesame Oil.
 The result was so good and now I am writing down how I made it.

-250g shelled Prawns thawed if frozen, cleaned and deveined
+250g shelled Prawns thawed if frozen, cleaned and deveined, save shells if you have any

 1 tablespoon Sake (Rice Wine)